uuosio/rscdk-book/src/env.md

 python3 -m pip install pyeoskit
 ```

-pyeoskit is used to deploy a contract.
+pyeoskit is used to deploy contracts.